 US issues do-not-travel advisory for Japan, which hosts the Olympics in 2 months

-Team USA hasn't said if the new advisory will mean not participating in the Tokyo Olympic Games.
+Team USA says it's "confident" it can still safely compete in the Tokyo Olympic Games.

 More in www.cnet.com